Skip to main content

 All Permit to Practice Reinstatement Applications must include:

-• Permit to Practice Application Form – signed and dated by both the COO/Authorized Designate and member(s) assuming responsibility for the practice
+• Permit to Practice Reinstatement Form – must have signed declarations by both the COO/Authorized Designate and professional(s) assuming responsibility for the practice

 • copy of a Certificate of Registration, Certificate of Incorporation, or equivalent documentation